SCM Blended Program

 How many students will be admitted to the Blended program?

-We expect to admit 40 students for the Blended program.
+We expect to admit 40 students to the Blended program annually.

 Will the students admitted through the blended path be part of the SCM program?